 Deirdre Farrelly, BA, Administrative Associate IV

 Before joining the Trauma Center staff, Deirdre worked for seven years as the Surgical Coordinator for the Department of Urology at Boston Children’s Hospital.
 Deirdre ensures communication between the Trauma Center and the Injury Prevention Program, coordinates in-patient updates and helps to prepare training and educational materials.
 Deirdre enjoys the fast pace of the Trauma Center and the opportunity to contribute to injury prevention efforts.

 Dr. Lois Lee, MD, MPH, Injury Prevention Program Emergency Department Liaison

-Dr. Lois Lee is an attending pediatric emergency medicine physician at Children’s Hospital Boston and an Assistant Professor of Pediatrics at Harvard Medical School.
+Dr. Lois Lee is an attending pediatric emergency medicine physician at Boston Children’s Hospital and an Assistant Professor of Pediatrics at Harvard Medical School.
 She received her MD from the University of Pennsylvania School of Medicine, and completed her internship and residency in pediatrics at the Children’s Hospital of Philadelphia.
-She did her fellowship in pediatric emergency medicine at Children’s Hospital Boston.
+She did her fellowship in pediatric emergency medicine at Boston Children’s Hospital.
 She received her MPH from the Harvard School of Public Health.
 Her clinical and research interests are in pediatric trauma care and injury prevention.
 She also practices injury prevention at home with her 8-year-old son and her 5-year-old daughter.